vipoo/mfnet/mflib/samples/MFT/ReadMe.txt

 For instructions on creating your own MFT, read HowTo.txt.

-IMPORTANT: This sample includes a debug build of MediaFoundation.dll from http://MFNet.SF.Net.
-It includes not-yet-released code from the upcoming V3.0 release.

-Given that it is a debug build from a not-yet-released version, you should not use it in production code.

 Also, before trying to build this project, you will need to register lib\MediaFoundation.dll, with a command line like:

 %windir%\Microsoft.NET\Framework\v4.0.30319\RegAsm.exe /tlb MediaFoundation.dll

-Lastly, unless someone is willing to spend some time updating it, the MEPlayer project may be removed before the final release.